 If you look at the 1990s, steroids led to inflated stats that became common.
 When Murphy retired early in 1993 he was 27th on the all-time home run list.
-After the many of the frauds and cheaters had their way unchecked with drugs for over a decade you’ll see that he now ranks 54th all-time.
-I will certainly concede that there are always going to be great hitters in every era and records will always be threatened and broken so it’s only natural to know he wouldn’t remain in the top 30 for a long time.
+After the many of the frauds and cheaters had their way unchecked with drugs for over a decade you’ll see that he now ranks 60th all-time.
+I will certainly concede there are always going to be great hitters in every era and records will be threatened and broken.
+It’s natural to know he wouldn’t remain in the top 30 for a long time.

-However, if we have the ability to think logically, we can conclude that it seems suspicious he could rank 27th for over the first hundred years of baseball but then “all of a sudden” drop to 54th place in only two additional decades if there wasn’t some funny business.
+However, we can conclude it seems suspicious he could rank 27th for over the first hundred years of baseball but then “all of a sudden” drop to 60th place in a few decades after his retirement.

 By mid-decade of the 1990s the juice was running rampant.
 While there was a total of 107 times that someone hit 30+ home runs in the 1980s, it was done 362 times from the steroid “glory days” from 1996-2005.
 These juiced up (literally) statistics are absurd and have clearly overshadowed the real achievements of the legitimately great players of prior decades who didn’t play in a time period where everyone was privy to inflated stats.

 For example, when Murphy was voted the “most feared” hitter in the National League in 1985, it wasn’t one of his MVP seasons, but he did hit .300 with 37 homers.
-However, if you look ahead at the frauds and cheaters, you’ll see that guys from just over that very decade later in 1996 like Geronimo Berroa hit .290 with 36 homers and there’s no way pitchers from that era would have ever considered Berroa one of the “most feared” hitters in their league, even though he had close to similar stats that Murphy did just over a decade prior.
-In fact, in 1996 those numbers weren’t even good enough to garner a single MVP vote at the end of the season.
-In addition, a guy like Jim Thome had more runs, HRs, RBI, and better batting average than Murphy did in ’85, yet all he was able to achieve in MVP voting that year was a measly 15th place.
+If you look ahead at the frauds and cheaters, you see guys from just over that very decade later in 1996 like Geronimo Berroa hit .290 with 36 homers and there’s no way pitchers from that era would have ever considered Berroa one of the “most feared” hitters in their league, even though he had close to similar stats that Murphy did just over a decade prior.
+In 1996 those numbers weren’t even good enough to garner a single MVP vote.
+In addition, a guy like Jim Thome had more runs, HRs, RBI, and better batting average than Murphy did in ’85, yet all he was able to achieve in MVP voting that year was a 15th place.

-Pitchers were more worried about the likes of Juan Gonzalez, mentioned in the Mitchell Report, who was busy hitting .314 with 47 homers.
-Or Brady Anderson who was jacking 50 bombs while maintaining a .297 average that year.
-Sure, fine, I’ll admit that these are AL players and that league, with the designated hitter, usually have players with better offensive numbers (another advantage Rice had over Murphy from an earlier analysis).
+Pitchers were more worried about the likes of Juan Gonzalez, mentioned in the Mitchell Report, who was hitting .314 with 47 homers.
+Or Brady Anderson who was jacking 50 bombs while maintaining a .297 average.
+I’ll admit that these are AL players and that league, with the designated hitter, usually have players with better offensive numbers (another advantage Rice had over Murphy from an earlier analysis).